moderndatacompany/dataos.info/docs/interfaces/workbench.md

 ### Query Details

-You can see the details of the query after it has run.
+The details of the query can be seen after it has run.
 Click the bar showing the result of a particular query.

 ![Query and its output](workbench/query_details.png)